parmes/parmes/solfec/installation.rst

   git clone https://github.com/tkoziara/solfec.git

-This will create the directory solfec in your current directory.
+This will create a *solfec* directory in your current directory.
 The next thing you need is a Make/C/C++/Fortran/Python development environment at your command line.
 Users of Unix type systems (e.g. Linux, FreeBSD, Mac OS X) may use a package manager to install those tools.
 Windows users can install `Cygwin <http://www.cygwin.com/>`_ or `Mingw <http://mingw-w64.org>`_ instead.
 Solfec is written in C and it uses a simple makefile to get compiled.
-The file *solfec/Config.mak* needs to be modified to set up library paths and compilation flags.
+The file *solfec/Config.mak* needs to be modified in order to set up library paths and compilation flags.
 Here is an example:

 .. literalinclude:: ../../solfec/Config.mak